araj00/DSA-Patterns/README.md

 # DSA CheatSheets

 This repo is the cheatsheet of important DSA-patterns.
 It contains relatively all necessary patterns related to DSA that I have learnt through solving problems on leetcode.
-This is not for beginners but who have the basic understanding of data-structure and algorithms at some level.
+This can complement anyone in preparing their DSA round with basic understanding of DSA.

-This repo can be used as a preparation for any dsa round interviews.
+Questions are hand-picked in such a way to help you grasp the respective pattern.

 ## Patterns